irworkshop/fec2file/README.md

 ### Amendments

 US campaign finance rules allow filers to amend their filings as many times as they want.
-Dealing with files submitted electronically is relatively simple, because the original filing is listed in the report header.
-In other words, the amendment says which original report it is "fixing".

-Paper amendments are more difficult, because they do not say which filing they are changing.
+Filings that come under scrutiny may be amended a half dozen times.
+Most individual amendments introduce few changes.

 ### Electronic filings

+Processing electronic filing amendment is relatively straightforward, because the file submission format requires amended filings to 1. provide the id of the filing they are amending and 2. replace the filing completely.

+The basic approach we are taking is to identify all of the "most recent" electronic filings, and export the data from those filings only.

+It's important to note that there's some ambiguity about how "chains" of amendments get listed.
+The logic used here is that if 2 amends 1 and 3 amends 2, filing 3 will sometimes list 1 or 2.

+Another way of thinking about these filings is whether a report is the "most recent" version of an electronic filing.
+This works because FEC requires filers to submit an *complete replacement* of the original filing in the amendment.

+### Paper filings

+Paper filings are more of a challenge because 1. they are not required to *fully replace* the original filing and 2. because they